helmuthdu/web-components/packages/custom-elements/README.md

 ### Element Styling

-In a Web Component, there are 3 ways of defining a style:
+In a Web Component, there are three ways of defining a style:

 - **Inline Style**
-- **CSS Import**
+- **CSS Inject**
 - **Link Reference**

 In addition to the conventional [CSS selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors), Web Components supports the following ones: